veit/python-basics-tutorial/docs/types/index.rst

 Data types
 ==========

-Python has several built-in data types, such as numbers (integers, floating point numbers, complex numbers), :doc:`strings <strings>`, lists, tuples, dictionaries and files.
+Python has several built-in data types, such as :doc:`numbers` (integers, floating point numbers, complex numbers), :doc:`strings <strings>`, lists, tuples, dictionaries and files.
 These data types can be manipulated using language operators, built-in functions, library functions or a data type’s own methods.

 You can also define your own classes and create your own class instances.
 For these class instances, you can define methods as well as manipulate them using